ICAO Annex 13

-The NTSB participates in the investigation of aviation accidents and serious incidents outside the United States in accordance with the Chicago Convention of the International Civil Aviation Organization (ICAO) and the Standards and Recommended Practices (SARPS) provided in Annex 13 to the Convention.
-ICAO is a UN specialized agency that manages the administration and governance of the Convention on International Civil Aviation (Chicago Convention).
-See the full list of ICAO member states.
+The NTSB participates in the investigation of aviation accidents and serious incidents outside the United States in accordance with the Chicago Convention of the International Civil Aviation Organization (ICAO).
+ICAO is a UN specialized agency that manages the administration and governance of the Convention on International Civil Aviation.

 If an accident or serious incident occurs in a foreign state involving a US-registered civil aircraft, US operator, or US-designed or manufactured aircraft, and the foreign state is a signatory to the ICAO Convention, that state is responsible for the investigation and controls the release of all information regarding the investigation.
 The foreign state must notify the NTSB of the accident, which begins our participation under the Annex 13 process.